Kinolau Community Native Species Art Exhibit

 Submit your artwork

-Deadline: October 17, 2025, at 11:59 P.M.
+Deadline: April 12, 2026, at 11:59 P.M.

-We invite everyone to contribute to our Kinolau Community Native Species Art Exhibit honoring native species as kinolau, the many expressions of life, well-being, and vitality in our island ecosystem.
+We invite everyone to contribute to our Kinolau Community Native Species Art Exhibit, honoring native species as kinolau, the many expressions of life, well-being, and vitality in our island ecosystem.

 -